-The film allows only two acts of retribution, both against women.
+The only people Fennell believes are worth punishing are women.
 Cassie visits three figures connected to Nina’s rape: Dean Walker (Connie Brittan) who sided with the assaulter, Madison (Allison Brie) who did the same by remaining friends with the assaulters, and the lawyer (Alfred Molina) who successfully defended the rapist.
 She misleads Madison into thinking she’d been assaulted by getting her drunk and leaving her to wake up in a hotel room with a stranger.
 Cassie misleads Dean Walker into thinking her daughter is at risk of assault by kidnapping the young girl, leaving her at a diner, and telling the mother she was at a frat house.
 This naturally terrifies Dean Walker.
 She’s forced to admit the threat of sexual violence on college campuses, something she denied happened to Nina.
 Before we can process the efficacy of this gesture, Cassie is taking a crowbar to a stranger’s car.
 I would have rather seen the crow bar on the occasions men were trying to force themselves on her.

 If the intended point was that the people connected to the rape weren’t sufficiently effected, then that too needed to be shown.
 Instead it was stated, then quickly made inconsequential.
 The lawyer is forgiven in the same scene we, and Cassie, meet him.
 The exoneration is narratively moot — a net zero on emotion, meaning and relevance to the plot.